zalando/zalando-howto-open-source/README.md

 ###Make Forks Meaningful

 *“Forks are for making your own snapshot of a codebase so that you can make a new version of it with your own special sauce, or so that you can contribute a change in the form of a pull request.
 Simply, you must make a fork whenever you need to modify the codebase, but do not have direct access to do so.
 New users don’t understand this and end up equating the ‘fork’ button with ‘download’ or ‘bookmark’.
-Little do they know, you can download code directly from the original repository and you can bookmark things using Github's stars.”* —[Eric Greer](http://ericgreer.info/github/funny/stupidity/2016/02/28/judging-the-stupidity-of-github-projects.html)
+Little do they know, you can download code directly from the original repository and you can bookmark things using GitHub's stars.”* —[Eric Greer](http://ericgreer.info/github/funny/stupidity/2016/02/28/judging-the-stupidity-of-github-projects.html)

 To fork, or not to fork?
 Some guidelines:
 - Only keep the fork open as long as needed.